 Together the music and dance tell a story bringing together characters from Orfeo, Acis and Galatea and other well-known classical stories.
 Think Into the Woods, but for Greek myth.

 The dance is choreographed by Hubert Hazebroucq, star of the BBC film about Louis XIV, The King Who Invented Ballet.

 PerformersOrchestra of the Age of Enlightenment

 Repertoire-: Programme includes music by Lully, Campra, Charpentier, Clérambault, Destouches & Rameau.

 Please note start time of 7pm.

-Queen Elizabeth Hall at 5.45pm: pre-concert event.
+Queen Elizabeth Foyer at 6pm: pre-concert event.
 Admission free.

 Book multiple Orchestra of the Age of Enlightenment events in the same transaction and receive a discount.